On the solutions of second order difference equations with variable coefficients: Introduction

+The solution provided in Theorem~\ref{thm:main} highlights the elegance of expressing the solution to a second-order linear difference equation with variable coefficients in terms of sequences $(c_n)$ and $(d_n)$.
+The structure of the solution, involving nested sums and products, reveals the intricate interplay between the coefficients and the initial values, offering a versatile tool for understanding and characterizing the behavior of such equations.

+It is noteworthy that the conditions \eqref{eqn:d+c} and \eqref{eqn:dc} on the sequences $(c_n)$ and $(d_n)$ provide a systematic framework for determining the solution, emphasizing the crucial role of these auxiliary sequences in the formulation of the general solution.

+Theorem~\ref{thm:main} not only presents a mathematical result but also opens avenues for exploring similar techniques in the study of higher-order difference equations and their applications in diverse mathematical contexts.

-\end{theorem} The idea of the proof is based on factorization of the shift operator and is not new, see e.g. \cite{kelley2001difference, parasidis2018factorization}
+The proof methodology relies on the factorization of the shift operator, and it is not a novel concept.
+Similar approaches have been explored in existing literature, as evidenced by references such as \cite{kelley2001difference, parasidis2018factorization}.

-As an immediate consequence we may let $f_n=0$ to obtain the following solution for the corresponding homogeneous equation. \begin{theorem} Assume that there exist sequences $(c_n)$ and $(d_n)$ of complex numbers satisfying \eqref{eqn:d+c} and \eqref{eqn:dc} for any $n \ge 1.$ Then, the solution to the second order homogeneous equation
+As an immediate consequence, setting $f_n=0$ allows us to derive the following solution for the corresponding homogeneous equation. \begin{theorem} Assume that there exist sequences $(c_n)$ and $(d_n)$ of complex numbers satisfying \eqref{eqn:d+c} and \eqref{eqn:dc} for any $n \ge 1.$ Then, the solution to the second order homogeneous equation

 with initial values $y_{-1}$ and $y_0$ is given by

 \end{theorem}

 We remark that inductively it easy to see that the sequences $(c_n)$ and $(d_n)$ satisfying \eqref{eqn:d+c} and \eqref{eqn:dc} exist for most sequences $(a_n)$ and $(b_n)$.